Dewale-A/ai-developer-bible/multi-agent-edition/README.md

 ## Who This Is For

 You understand the basics of LLMs and want to go further.
-You want to build systems where multiple AI agents collaborate to solve complex problems — loan processing, compliance analysis, data quality assessment.
+You want to build systems where multiple AI agents collaborate to solve complex problems; loan processing, compliance analysis, data quality assessment.
 This guide takes you from concept to production.

 ---